otrv4/otrv4/otrv4.md

        * Follows what is defined in the
          [When you send a Data Message](#when-you-send-a-data-message)
          section.
-Note that she will perform a new DH ratchet if no encrypted message was attached to the Non-Interactive-Auth message, by using the already derived `our_ecdh` and `our_dh`.
+Note that she will perform a new DH ratchet if no encrypted message was attached to the Non-Interactive-Auth message.

 **Bob:**